boscoh/pdbremix/index.html.md

 Unfortunately, due to the nature of numerical simulations, the integrity of the system will degrade over the length of the simulation, and the energy of the system will fluctuate.

-### Examples of Equilibration Strategies

-Here's an example: I wanted to do some low temperature RIP simulations.
-The structures had to be equilibrated to 10K, and the simulations had to run in constant energy.

-1. Heating to 10K using Langevin for 10ps
-2. Relaxation at constant energy for 10ps
-3. Heating the relaxed conformation back to 10px

-I could build a function that does all this in `pdbremix` and have restart files in a directory `equil_md`.

-	simulate.minimize('sim', 'min')
-	simulate.langevin_thermometer('min', 'heat1', 1000, 10)
-	simulate.constant_energy('heat1', 'const2', 1000)
-	simulate.langevin_thermometer('const1', 'heat3', 1000)

 ### PUFF approach to steered molecular dynamics

 The `pdbremix` libraries a particular powerful method of carrying out steered molecular dynamics simulations.
 This is the PUFF method (ref).